zkochan/zkochan.github.io/_posts/2017-05-14-pnpms-strictness-helps-to-avoid-silly-bugs.md

 like [dependency-check](https://www.npmjs.com/package/dependency-check) to validate your package before publishing it to the registry.

+## npm’s global style installation

+A month later after publishing this article, I have found out that it is possible to avoid these kind of bugs with npm as well!
+It is not the default behavior but npm can install `node_modules` in a different layout, in which

+> Only your direct dependencies will show in node_modules and everything they depend on will be flattened in their node_modules folders.

+To achieve this, just run npm with the [--global-style](https://docs.npmjs.com/misc/config#global-style) option or change its value in the configs via `npm c set global-style true`.

 ## Do you want to give pnpm a try?

 Just install pnpm via npm: `npm install -g pnpm`.
 And use it instead of npm whenever you want to install something: `pnpm i foo`.